AquaPi271/particles/README.md

 [DONE] 4.
 Line trails.
 [DONE] 5.
 Super-nova.
 6. Render simple sprite in 3D space.
-7. Add camera controls.
+[DONE] 7.
+Add camera controls.
-8. Modify sprite to be view plane aligned.
+[DONE] 8.
+Modify sprite to be view plane aligned.
 9. Add several sprites.
 10. Try to do simple system (Sun + Earth) in 3D.
 11. Need to figure Z components of position, velocity, and acceleration.